 The main reason is to meet their caring needs.
-Maternity leave, paternity leave and shared parental leave let employees take paid time off throughout the first year of their child’s life.
+Maternity leave and paternity leave let employees take paid time off throughout the first year of their child’s life.
 But their caring commitments don’t stop once the child gets older.

 When they have no legal entitlement to leave, and when they (understandably) don’t want to eat into their holiday allowance, an employee might instead prefer to take unpaid leave.

-UK law actually makes it clear that employees may take unpaid leave in these circumstances.
-It’s called Unpaid Parental Leave, and you’ll find a number of guidelines on the government’s website.
+UK law makes it clear that employees may take time off unpaid in these circumstances.
+It’s called Unpaid Parental Leave, and you’ll find several guidelines on the government’s website.

-All employment rights are still valid during any period of unpaid parental leave.
+All employment rights are still valid during any period of parental leave without pay.
 These include the right to pay, holiday entitlement, and the right to return to their job.

 Employees are entitled to 18 weeks of unpaid parental leave for each child and adopted child, up to their 18th birthday.
 Legally, they’re only entitled to four weeks a year for each child.
 But if you want to let them take more, you can.

 This unpaid leave cannot be taken as individual days scattered throughout the year.
 It must be taken in whole-week chunks.
-In this case, “a week” is the same as the length of time an employee normally works over a seven day period.
-But again, you can let them take the odd day of unpaid leave here and there if you wish.
+In this case, “a week” is the same as the length of time an employee normally works over seven days.
+But again, you can let them take the odd day off here and there if you wish.
 The law also specifies that employees can take individual days of unpaid leave if their child is disabled.